ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 NorthPointe is:

+- Welcoming, but not gushing
 - Informal, but not sloppy
+- Conversational, but not rambling
 - Informative, but not academic
-- Welcoming, but not gushing
 - Stylish, but not inaccessible
 - Crisp, but not trendy